What Do You Think Attracts Top Sales Performers to a Role?

 It’s all those things.

-Top performers want to work hard and report to a leadership team that recognizes their efforts.
-They are ready to take on any challenge that has a defined path to your future success.
+Top salespeople are top performers who want to work hard and report to a leadership team that recognizes their efforts.
+They are ready to take on any challenge that has a defined path to future success.
 They welcome personal accountability.
 They need to see how their skillsets will make a difference to your organization.
 Their values need to be aligned with your culture.

 Now, if you look around your current team, how many seem to be underperforming in their role?
 Who really wants to be there, and who is putting in the work to be successful?